PlayStation Move Ape Escape: Development

-An Ape Escape game for the PlayStation 3 (named "Ape Escape" working title) was confirmed as a PlayStation Move title in Tokyo Game Show 2009 in September.
+An Ape Escape game for the PlayStation 3 (working title "Ape Escape") was confirmed as a PlayStation Move title in Tokyo Game Show 2009 in September.

 A trailer for PlayStation Move was released.
-It displayed a one second clip of the game, which involved the player catching monkeys with a net, using the move controller, in first-person view.
+It displayed a one-second clip of the game, which involved the player catching monkeys with a net, using the move controller, in first-person view.
 Another image was released by Ape Club.
 It contained a picture of the "Gadget Widget", displaying the gadgets, and a new addition showing batteries.
 A full trailer for the game was finally released which was shown at the Tokyo Game Show 2010 on September 16.

-An English version of the game was released in Asian countries like Singapore along with a PlayStation Move bundle in 2011, under the name Ape Escape: On the Move!.
-PlayStation Move Ape Escape was released for the US PlayStation Store during the Summer.
+In January 2011, an English version of the game was released in Asian countries like Singapore along with a PlayStation Move bundle in 2011 under the name Ape Escape: On the Move!.
+During the summer of 2011, the game was released for the US PlayStation Store.

 Reception

 The game received "unfavorable" reviews according to the review aggregation website Metacritic.
-IGNs Jack DeVries disliked the game and found that it was "missing a lot of shooter fundamentals like additional weapons ,[sic] co-op, and challenge", concluding that it was "an embarrassing, shovelware shooter that feels more like a bargain bin Wii title than a first party affair".
+IGNs Jack DeVries disliked the game and found that it was "missing a lot of shooter fundamentals like additional weapons, co-op, and challenge", concluding that it was "an embarrassing, shovelware shooter that feels more like a bargain bin Wii title than a first party affair".
 In Japan, Famitsu gave it a score of three sevens and one six for a total of 27 out of 40.